SaschaWillems/Vulkan/README.md

 #### [10 - Ray traced reflections with VK_NV_ray_tracing](examples/nv_ray_tracing_reflections)

-Renders a complex scene with reflective surfaces using using the new Nvidia RTX extensions.
+Renders a complex scene with reflective surfaces using the new Nvidia RTX extensions.
 Shows how to do recursion inside of the ray tracing shaders for implementing real time reflections.

 ### <a name="Misc"></a> Misc